bmo-node/bmo/docs/README.md

 From there you can install any of the bmo extensions to add new features to the cli:

-- [Serve](/docs/packages/serve) - Allows the user to start up a bmo http server.
-- [Generate](/docs/packages/generate) - Allows the user to create and invoke parameterized templates

 # Terminology

 This is a list of commonly used terms throughout the docs and what they mean in the context of bmo